15 Project 4 - Developing an image filter

 15.4.1 Reading the image header section

-To make things easier, I will encapsulate this “read image header” operation into a nice small function called get_image_header().
+To make things easier, I will encapsulate this “read image header” operation into a nice and small function called get_image_header().
 All that this function needs to do is to call the spng_get_ihdr() function.
 This function from libspng is responsible for reading the image header data, and storing it into a C struct named spng_ihdr.
 Thus, an object of type spng_ihdr is a C struct that contains the data from the image header section of the PNG file.

-Since this Zig function is receiving a C object (the libspng context object) as input, I marked the function argument ctx as “a pointer to the context object” (*png.spng_ctx), following the recommendations that we have discussed at Section 14.5.
+Since this Zig function is receiving a C object (the libspng context object) as input, I marked the function argument ctx as “a pointer to the context object” (*c.spng_ctx), following the recommendations that we have discussed at Section 14.5.

-fn get_image_header(ctx: *png.spng_ctx) !png.spng_ihdr {
+fn get_image_header(ctx: *c.spng_ctx) !c.spng_ihdr {

-var image_header: png.spng_ihdr = undefined;
+var image_header: c.spng_ihdr = undefined;

-if (png.spng_get_ihdr(ctx, &image_header) != 0) {
+if (c.spng_get_ihdr(ctx, &image_header) != 0) {

 return error.CouldNotGetImageHeader;